WhiskyTangoFawks/LunarFalloutPlus/README.md

 Wabbajack Modlist for Fallout 4, for a moderate difficulty survival playthrough based on Lunar Fallout Overhaul, with a little extra spice.
 Requires wabbajack - https://www.wabbajack.org/#/

-Key Mods - Lunar Fallout Plus, Start Me Up, Sim Settlements 2, Lore Based Power Armor Overhaul, Creative Perks & Lunar Creative Perks, Unique Creatures and Monsters, Gunmetal Weapon,  Armor, and Clothing Skins.
+Key Mods - Lunar Fallout Plus, Start Me Up, Sim Settlements 2, Tales from the Commonwealth, Lore Based Power Armor Overhaul, Creative Perks & Lunar Creative Perks, Unique Creatures and Monsters, Gunmetal Weapon,  Armor, and Clothing Skins.

 Things you should know...
 1) The game is balanced for a Survival playthrough that feels more like Normal or Hard, using a controller (rather than mouse and keyboard).
 If you find it too easy, increase the incoming damage value in the LunarFallout-LessDeadlySurvival.esp in FO4Edit.